metal3-io/metal3-dev-env/scripts/feature_tests/README.md

 ## CI jobs configuration

-We are running two main jobs for the **remediation/pivoting** framework testing.
+We are running two main jobs for the feature framework testing:
-One is
+(in order as they are described below)

+- inspection
+- remediation
+- pivoting
+- node reuse
+- repivoting

+The jobs are:
 [main](https://jenkins.nordix.org/view/Metal3/job/metal3_main_feature_tests_ubuntu/)
 job for Ubuntu and the other [main](https://jenkins.nordix.org/view/Metal3/job/metal3_main_feature_tests_centos/)